 Shopping for Banarasi Silk Clothing

-Any one making a trip to Varanasi can't leave without shopping some traditional banarasi silk clothing items.
+Anyone planning a Varanasi itinerary for 2 days or even just 1 day can't leave without shopping some traditional banarasi silk clothing items.
 Varanasi or Banaras is famous for the Banarasi silk weave.
 For this reason, one can easily find lots of Banarasi silk clothing items are various shops across the city.
 However, Godowlia market is the most famous Varanasi shopping spot.
 Here one can very easily step find Banarasi dupattas, salwar kameez, sarees and fabric in various prints, colours and in any budget.
 Moreover, the market is located right near the Dashashwamedha ghat and even has a good local food scene going on.

 Celebrating Dev Deepavali in Varanasi